- American with Disabilities (ADA)

 The University also has a duty to report sexual misconduct to the Clemson University Police Department for federal statistical reporting purposes (as dictated by the Clery Act).
 All personally identifiable information is kept confidential, but statistical information must be reported regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses are given) for publication in the annual Campus Security Report.
 This report helps to provide the community with a clear picture of the extent and nature of campus crime, to ensure greater community safety.

-At any point in the complaint process, the investigator may recommend interim actions to protect parties or witnesses to the investigation including, but not limited to, separating the parties, reassignment, alternative work or student housing arrangements, alternative class schedule or other types of temporary measures.
+At any point in the complaint process, the Title IX Coordinator or Director of Access and Equity may recommend interim actions to protect parties or witnesses to the investigation including, but not limited to, separating the parties, reassignment, alternative work or student housing arrangements, alternative class schedule or other types of temporary measures.
 The University also reserves the right to issue no contact provisions to any or all parties involved in the procedures.

 Any temporary measure imposed during the investigation process could be made permanent.
 Other potential remedies include but are not limited to, special targeted training for relevant groups or individuals; other actions to separate the complainant and the respondent; changes to lighting or other physical aspects of the campus; an escort or other change so the complainant can move safely between classes and activities; extra time or other changes so the complainant can complete academic assignments/requirements if appropriate to the circumstances; changes to institutional services, policies, procedures, etc.